Top 5 Cryptocurrencies Traders Should Know

 Over the course of their condensed history, the world of finance has viewed cryptocurrencies through a lense of either intense scrutiny or euphoric optimism.
 Personal opinions regarding blockchain technology and its potential applications vary wildly from one individual to the next.
 Nonetheless, there has been an increasing enthusiasm toward the future of the sector, prompting the creation of a brand-new asset class.

 This rise in popularity has attracted venture capital and the interest of investors from around the globe.
-Depending on current valuations, there are typically more than 1,000 unique cryptocurrencies available for trade with a market capitalisation of £648,000 or greater.
+There are more than 10,000 cryptocurrencies.
+Of these, more than 1,600 have a market capitalisation of £500,000 or greater.

 With such an extensive array of options, selecting the most suitable product can be a monumental challenge.
 However, in the same spirit as blue-chip stocks, there are several cryptocurrencies that serve as the "gold standard" of the industry.